lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 This type of functionality, if it exists, must be disabled during specific life cycle states.
 Since these back-door functions may bypass memory protection, they could be used to read out provisioned secrets that are not meant to be visible to software or a debug host.

-Note that NVM_DEBUG_EN is disabled in the last test unlocked state (TEST_UNLOCKED7) such that the isolated flash partition can be be securely populated, without exposing its contents via the NVM backdoor interface.
+Note that NVM_DEBUG_EN is disabled in the last test unlocked state (TEST_UNLOCKED7) such that the isolated flash partition can be securely populated, without exposing its contents via the NVM backdoor interface.
 See also accessibility description of the [isolated flash partition](#iso_part_sw_rd_en-and-iso_part_sw_wr_en).

 #### HW_DEBUG_EN